 How do you manage stress when preparing for UPSC?

 The process of passing the IAS exam isn’t an easy job.
 However, you don’t have to be worried.
-The only thing you have to do is follow these steps that will assist you to manage your stress during exam time.
+The only thing you have to do is follow these steps that will assist you in managing your stress during exam time.

 Consume a healthy and nutritious diet, such as healthy fruits, veggies, and nuts.
 It is important to stay clear of low-quality nourishment like junk food and other preservatives.
 Food that is not of high quality is believed to cause sadness too.
 It is important to eat nutritious and healthy food whenever you feel hungry.